ProjectRecommend/docs/design-docs/final/Feasibility_study_final.md

 #### Inference:

-Nearly half of the people (45%), whom we surveyed, download music all the time.
+Nearly half of the people (approx. 45%), whom we surveyed, download music all the time.
 This result goes hand in hand with our idea in a sense that, if upon recommendation their collection does not have a particular song, they can download it, at that very instant.
 A larger part of remaining half(46%), do not download music that very often, but still once in a while, they can download.